An Introduction to U.S. Taxes

 PORTLAND ARTS TAX

 The Arts Tax is a tax for the city of Portland which helps fund Portland school teachers and art focused non-profit organizations in Portland.
 The tax is $35.00 for each person -- unlike other state and federal taxes, everyone pays the same amount.
 The Arts Tax is also filed separately from other state and federal taxes.
-If you are a resident of Oregon and live in Portland city limits, you are required to pay the tax.
-The City of Portland will send you a letter to pay the tax.
-You will use the return envelope they provide to send them a check or money order.

 Do I have to pay it?

-You need to pay the Portland Arts Tax if you are considered an Oregon resident for state tax purposes (Note: This is different than "residence" as an immigration status.
+You do need to pay the Portland Arts Tax if you are considered an Oregon resident for state tax purposes (Note: This is different than "residence" as an immigration status.
 See the IRS website for an explanation.)
 If you are filing state taxes as a nonresident of Oregon, then you do not need to pay the Portland Arts Tax.

 For more information, please refer to the City of Portland, Revenue Division website